Representation and algorithms

 An algorithm is a specification of computational process required to perform some operation.

-The efficiency of an algorithm is usually measured in terms of the time
+The efficiency of an algorithm is usually measured in terms of the time the algorithm uses, called time complexity or the amount of storage space required, called space complexity.

-notation to classify algorithms according to time complexity.
+Use the big-oh notation to classify algorithms according to time complexity.

 - O(1) very fast